Victor Warren Fazio: Accolades

 The University of Sydney made Fazio an honorary Master of Surgery, and he was appointed an Officer of the Order of Australia in 2004.

 Fazio is one of only three Australians to receive a Fellowship of the Royal Australasian College of Surgeons both by examination and by conferment of an Honorary degree.
 His Honorary Fellowships and Doctorates come from England, Edinburgh, Ireland and Poland, and he was inducted into the European Surgical Association in 2007.

 In 2000 Fazio was the first recipient of the Cleveland Clinic's Master Clinician Award, given to one of 1500 Cleveland Clinic physicians.
 In 2002 he was inducted into Cleveland's Medical Hall of Fame in 2002.
 In 2002 he was the first winner of the Al and Norma Lerner Humanitarian Award, the clinic's highest honour.
 It goes to a doctor who personifies "the highest values of the medical profession, a practitioner of peerless expertise, wise mentor and valued participant in the life of the institution".
 Fazio was judged to be a "physician whose selfless dedication, boundless compassion and tireless work has made the most profound and singular contribution to the good of humankind."
 He earned The Cleveland Clinic Alumni Association's 2005 Distinguished Alumnus Award and was the clinic's Teacher of the Year twice.

 The Crohn's & Colitis Foundation made him the Premier Physician.
 Good Housekeeping magazine named him one of the country's top cancer doctors for women; American Health said he was one of the best doctors in America.
 The Goodreads website recommended his Atlas of Intestinal Stomas.

 In 2014 Fazio won the Lifetime Achievement honour in the US National Physician of the Year awards.

 At home in Australia, Fazio and his wife Carolyn were patrons of the historical society at Tinonee, New South Wales, near Taree; and supporters of the Great Lakes Historical Society at Tuncurry.

-He is responsible for training many of the most renowned modern colorectal surgeons, including Dr. Feza Remzi who now serves as the director of the IBD center at NYU Langone Health, and is the leading surgeon in the field of j-pouch redo procedures.
+He is responsible for training many of the most renowned modern colorectal surgeons, including Feza Remzi who now serves as the director of the IBD center at NYU Langone Health, and is the leading surgeon in the field of j-pouch redo procedures.